gitacoco/major_studio/P2_Qualitative_datavis/README.md

 ![RedList](./img/redlist.png)

-Also，the Red List provides API query.
+Also，the Red List provides[API query](https://apiv3.iucnredlist.org/api/v3/docs#species-category).
 I have applied their TOKEN, and my request is still under review.

 ```Javascript
 //To get a list of species by category: